WHAT IS A HALLMARK?

-Every Serge DeNimes ring, necklace & bracelet has been verified by the Goldsmiths Company Assay Office, London, which means you can trust that every item sold to you is what we are saying it is as they have provided independent quality assurance.
+Every Serge DeNimes ring, necklace & bracelet has been verified by the Goldsmiths Company Assay Office in London, which means you can trust that every item you buy from us is made from Sterling Silver, as they have provided independent quality assurance.
 Earrings are also made from 925 Sterling Silver however they are under the weight limit and therefore do not need to be tested and hallmarked.
 Our factory test these before shipping as part of our quality control.

 WHAT DOES A HALLMARK LOOK LIKE?

 Shows the company that made the product.
 Ours is 'SDN'.